-

 Laura Jane Scott

-Laura Jane Scott’s (UK) desire for formal simplicity through geometric form and striking use of colour has enabled her to produce a body of work where painting explores a model of architectural form and where the colour literally embodies a physical structure.
+Laura Jane Scott’s desire for formal simplicity through geometric form and striking use of colour has enabled her to produce a body of work where painting explores a model of architectural form and where the colour literally embodies a physical structure.
 The resulting work is a hybrid of painting and sculpture; a refined visual vocabulary of form and colour.
 Laura lives and works in London. -

 Anna Somerville